 Baking Powder and baking soda: These are the leaveners for these mug cakes.
 Baking powder is a combination of baking soda and corn starch and baking soda is just baking soda.
 Because honey is an acid, we need an additional base (baking soda) to neutralize it.

 Substitutions: You can make your own baking powder by mixing one part baking soda to one part cornstarch and two parts cream of tartar.
-For baking soda, you can use an additional ⅛ tsp of baking powder to replace the baking soda.
+For baking soda, you can use an additional ⅛ teaspoon of baking powder to replace the baking soda.